-I didn’t even realize duplicate content could be an issue (or that it even existed…primarily based on my OWN content).
+I didn’t even realize duplicate content could be an issue (or that it even existed).
 Who would do that?!
 Anyway, due to my never-ending curiosity on all things SEO, tons of research, and in sheerly-devastating-absolute-total-frustration, I resorted to one last ‘Google.’

 The funny thing is, I was already using Yoast!
 However, they mostly focus on things like SEO formatting within pages/posts and not finding SEO issues like duplicate content.
 So, they had some SEO tool suggestions!